 Mercedes driver programme

-The Mercedes young driver programme helped build the careers of several promising drivers, most of whom made it into F1.
-Without a Formula One team of its own the breeding ground was the world of sportscar racing.
+The Mercedes young driver programme helped build the careers of several promising drivers, most of whom made it onto the F1 grid.
+Without a Formula One team of its own at the time the breeding ground was the world of sportscar racing.
 Schumacher shared this car with Karl Wendlinger.

-The championship-winners: After a few years with the Italian outfit, Schumacher claimed the driver’s title twice, first in 1994, which he then successfully defended in 1995 before moving to Ferrari.
+The championship-winners: After a few years with the team backed by an Italian fashion label, Schumacher claimed the driver’s title twice, first in 1994, which he then successfully defended in 1995 before moving to Ferrari.

 Catch some beautiful retro F1 Monaco footage at this link.